drflei/PyMSM/README.md

 This version of PyMSM requires the IRBEM package.
 See [https://github.com/PRBEM/IRBEM/tree/main/python](https://github.com/PRBEM/IRBEM/tree/main/python) for its installation.

-Also you may want o use my forked version of IRBEM which has the TS89 model extended to Kp> 6.
+Also you may want to use my forked version of IRBEM which has the TS89 model extended to Kp> 6.

 [https://github.com/drflei/IRBEM/tree/ts89c-ext/python](https://github.com/drflei/IRBEM/tree/ts89c-ext/python)